PrincetonUniversity/job_defense_shield/docs/alert/cancel_gpu_jobs.md

 - `second_warning_minutes`: (Optional) Number of minutes that the job must run before the second warning email can be sent.

-- `cancel_minutes`: (Required) Number of minutes that the job must run before it can be cancelled.
+- `cancel_minutes`: (Optional) Number of minutes that the job must run before it can be cancelled.

 - `email_file_first_warning`: (Optional) File to be used for the first warning email.

 - `email_file_second_warning`: (Optional) File to be used for the second warning email.

-- `email_file_cancel`: (Required) File to be used for the cancellation email.
+- `email_file_cancel`: (Optional) File to be used for the cancellation email.

+- `sliding_warning_minutes`: (Optional) Number of minutes that the job must run before the warning email can be sent.
+If `cancel_minutes` is used then this setting only takes affect after `cancel_minutes` minutes have passed.

+- `sliding_cancel_minutes`: (Optional) Number of minutes that the job must run before it can be cancelled.

+- `email_file_sliding_warning`: (Optional) File to be used for the warning email.

+- `email_file_sliding_cancel`: (Optional) File to be used for the cancellation email.

 - `email_subject`: (Optional) Subject of the email message to users.

-- `jobid_cache_path`: (Optional) Path to a writable directory where a cache file containing the `jobid` of each job known to be using the GPUs is stored.
+- `jobid_cache_path`: (Required/Optional) Path to a writable directory where a cache file containing the `jobid` of each job known to be using the GPUs is stored.
 This is a binary file with the name `.jobid_cache.pkl`.
 Including this setting will eliminate redundant calls to the Prometheus server.

 - `max_interactive_hours`: (Optional) An interactive job will only be cancelled if the run time limit is greater than `max_interactive_hours` and the number of allocated GPUs is less than or equal to `max_interactive_gpus`.
 Remove these lines if interactive jobs should not receive special treatment.
 An interactive job is one with a `jobname` that starts with either `interactive` or `sys/dashboard`.

 - `max_interactive_gpus`: (Optional) See line above.

-- `gpu_frac_threshold`: For a given job, let `g` be the ratio of the number of GPUs with non-zero utilization to the number of allocated GPUs.
+- `gpu_frac_threshold`: (Optional) For a given job, let `g` be the ratio of the number of GPUs with non-zero utilization to the number of allocated GPUs.
 Jobs with `g` greater than or equal to  `gpu_frac_threshold` will be excluded.
 For example, if a job uses 7 of the 8 allocated GPUs and `gpu_frac_threshold` is 0.8 then it will be excluded from cancellation since 7/8 > 0.8.
 Default: 1.0

 - `nodelist`: (Optional) Only apply this alert to jobs that ran on the specified nodes.
 See [example](../nodelist.md).